 The legal framework, in addition to policies, strategies, and action plans on nutrition have been put in place in Tanzania.
-A joint national multisectoral review analysing the implementation of the National Nutrition Strategy takes place
+A joint national multisectoral review analysing the implementation of the National Nutrition Strategy takes place annually.
+In a bid to better enforce the legal framework and related policies, nutritionists are being hired in every region or district to monitor the implementation of nutrition programmes and the enforcement of the national legal framework.

 The 2011/12 - 2015/16 National Nutrition Strategy has been used to develop strategic objectives that can be seen to contain certain aspects of a common results framework.
-Its revised version, the National Multi-Sectoral Nutrition Action Plan support the costed National Multi-Sectoral Nutrition Action Plan, targeting resources from the Government, donors and the private sector; to advocate for more private sector resources; and to improve financial tracking through the Action Plan's Common Results and Accountability Framework.

-(NMNAP) for 2016/17-2020/21 is being developed, with a Common Results, Resources and Accountability Framework.
+Its revised version, the National Multi-Sectoral Nutrition Action Plan (NMNAP) for 2016/17-2020/21 is being developed, with a Common Results, Resources and Accountability Framework.

 Financing for nutrition is captured in the public expenditure reviews of the nutrition sector, every two to four years, in addition to the annual joint multi-sectoral nutrition review.
-To enhance nutrition financing tracking and resource mobilisation, the Multi-Sectoral Platform intends to: develop a resource mobilisation strategy to
+To enhance nutrition financing tracking and resource mobilisation, the Multi-Sectoral Platform intends to: develop a resource mobilisation strategy to support the costed National Multi-Sectoral Nutrition Action Plan, targeting resources from the Government, donors and the private sector; to advocate for more private sector resources; and to improve financial tracking through the Action Plan's Common Results and Accountability Framework.